 (b) Money so paid into the court may, upon the order of the court made in open court or in chambers, be applied as the court thinks fit.

-(3) Where no claim to the surplus is made within 10 days after the sale, the warehouseman shall within 14 days after the sale pay the surplus to the Treasurer who shall credit it to the Consolidated Fund.
+(3) Where no claim to the surplus is made within 10 days after the sale, the warehouseman shall within 14 days after the sale pay the surplus to the Treasurer who shall credit it to the Consolidated Account.

 (4) The warehouseman at the time of paying the surplus into the Magistrates Court or to the Treasurer shall furnish duplicate copies of the statement of account, showing how the amount has been computed, verified in the manner prescribed, and such other particulars relating to the transaction as are prescribed.